napoleonfreitaspaajanen/MyRepo/ProgrammingLanguageGuides/AtomAcademicWriting.md

 ### pandoc markdownfilename.md -s -o view.pdf
 Creates a pdf called view.pdf from the file markdownfilename.md.
 Option -s for standalone and option -o for output.
+Add --toc for table of contents

 # Markdown